joshgav/platform/clusters/openshift/azure-ipi/README.md

 ### Prerequisites

-- Azure account (aka subscription) with Owner access (TODO: is Contributor sufficient?)
+- Azure account (aka subscription) with permission to create a service account with 'Contributor' and 'User Access Administrator' privileged (tenant) roles.
 - DNS zone for OpenShift base domain in Azure (see [this doc](https://docs.openshift.com/container-platform/4.12/installing/installing_azure/installing-azure-account.html#installation-azure-network-config_installing-azure-account))
 - Ensure sufficient resource quotas in your target Azure region, particularly for vCPUs.
 You can do this in the Azure portal [here](https://portal.azure.com/#view/Microsoft_Azure_Capacity/QuotaMenuBlade/~/myQuotas).